ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 # Sins

-These are unforgivable habit that have to end.
+These are unforgivable habits that have to end.

 ## Using "tawa" like it was in English